shalakars4u/BirthdayTracker/README.md

             Path: /create
             Method: post
 ```
-Yaml property changes for retrieving date of birth and age from birthdayTracker table are provided below.
+Yaml property changes for retrieving date of birth and age are provided below.
 ```yaml
  Events:
         BirthdayTracker: